-The Mercedes Benz E55 was produced by the German automaker from 1999 to 2006 as one of the Mercedes Benz's E-Class models.
-It belonged to a range of five-person mid-size luxury four-door executive cars in different engine and body configurations.
-Although it has impressed the market with features that every executive car should have, these are still common problem areas that car owners should watch out for in a Mercedes Benz E55.
+- The Mercedes Benz E55 was produced by the German automaker from the years 1999 to 2006.
+It was originally based on the Mercedes Benz E-Class models, a range of five-person mid-size luxury four-door executive cars in different engine and body configurations.